kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/18.png)

-After sometime, the applicaton will start and you can try entering values to the `TextBox` for First and Last names and see.
+After sometime, the application will start and you can try entering values to the `TextBox` for First and Last names and see.
 See the screenshot below,

 ![New Project Dialog](https://github.com/kasunkv/UoM-CSE-DotNet-Workshop-2017/blob/master/Screenshots/19.png)